Wemino/EchoPatch/README.md

 >
 > **Download**: [EchoPatch.zip](https://github.com/Wemino/EchoPatch/releases/latest/download/EchoPatch.zip)
 > Extract the contents of the zip file into the game’s folder, in the same directory as the `FEAR.exe` file.
 > On first launch, EchoPatch will prompt to apply a [LAA patch](#laa-patcher) if needed to prevent loading issues.
+> This prompt will not appear for the GOG version, as the LAA patch is already applied there.

 > [!WARNING]
 > The GOG version defaults to a 60 FPS cap.